Island-hopping in the Bahama: Nassau, Exuma and Eleuthera 5-Day Itinerary.

 I’m also stressing the “Nassau” part because you gotta make sure you choose Nassau as your starting point for your excursion and not any other islands.
 Some people book their swim with pigs tour on Staniel Cay, Exuma island because the price is a whole lot cheaper than other offers, then later realize they have to chart an expensive boat or plane from Nassau to take them to the Exuma island to hop on the tour itself.

-On the other hands, there are also cheaper swim-with-pigs excursions that is instead of taking you to the Exuma islands where wild pigs have orginally been there for hundreds of years, you will be transferred to some closer outer islands of Nassau such as Rose Island, where pigs were actually shipped there for the commercial purpose of those excursions, aka viewer’s entertainment and business profits.
+On the other hands, there are also cheaper swim-with-pigs excursions that is instead of taking you to the Exuma islands where wild pigs have orginally been there for hundreds of years, you will be transfered to some closer outer islands such as Rose Island, where pigs were actually shipped there for the commercial purpose of those excursions, aka viewer’s entertainment and business profit.
 But if the animals are well taken care of and it fits the budget for your family, I don’t think there is anything wrong with booking those tours.

-Now however, if you have decided bathing in the same water with a lovely bunch of OG bacons in the real Exuma is your most wishful desire on this particular vacation, it’s time to pick the right way to get there.
+Now however, if you have decided bathing in the same water with a lovely bunch of original raw bacons in the real Exuma is your most wishful desire on this particular vacation, it’s time to pick the right way to get there.

 It all depends on your budget, but I ended up choose the latter because of several reasons I’ll share with you right below.

-Could you endure a 9-hour *rough* speed boat ride where you spend at least 6 hours just to cross the sea from Nassau to the Exuma and back?
+- Could you endure a whole day 9-hour *rough* speed boat ride where you spend at least 6 hours just to cross the sea from Nassau to the Exuma and back?
 You can check out some reviews where folks earned themselves a bonus trip to the hospital later due to major backache from sitting in the wrong spot on the boat (front) the entire time.
-If you take a tour that fly you to Exuma first, the flight time is only 30 minutes and it is much more pleasant on your body.
-Plus this could be your view of the sunrise..
+If you take a tour that fly you to Exuma first, the flight time is on 30 minutes, and it is much more pleasant.
+Plus this could be the view of the sunrise..

-In the off chance when it is unfortunate that your trip get caught in a life-threatening storm where the waves hit as high as 6-8ft, do you have enough Oxycodone and nerve of a warrior to help yourself enjoy the excursion instead fearing for your life for two hours in the open sea?
-Our flight to North Eleuthera on the fourth day passed into a huge storm cloud, our pilot didn’t fight it he just flew higher.
+- In the off chance when it is unfortunate that your trip gets caught in a life-threatening storm where the waves hit as high as 6-8ft, do you have enough Oxycodone and nerve of a warrior to help yourself enjoy the excursion instead fearing for your life for three hours in the open sea?
+Our flight to North Eleuthera on the fourth day got into a huge storm cloud, our pilot didn’t fight it he just flew higher.

-Time.
+- Time.
 If your Exuma excursion gets you there by boat, you will start around 8:30AM and return roughly at 5:30PM.
-Once you depart from Nassau, you will enjoy the 3-hour boat ride and hit the first stop around 11:30AM if the sea isn’t too rough.
+Once you depart from Nassau, you will ride the 3-hour boat trip and hit the first stop around 11:30AM if the sea isn’t too rough.
 By the time you come back, the sun will be set around 6PM and you probably get too worn out from that 3-hour boat ride back.

 But whichever route you believe is best for you, the typical Exuma excursion likely includes these stops: